Let's explore the top 5 specialties in Manila that you cannot miss to fully experience the unique flavors of Philippine cuisine .

 Puto Bumbong

-Puto Bumbong is a traditional Christmas dish in the Philippines, but you can enjoy it all year round in Manila.
+Puto Bumbong is one of the traditional dishes that cannot be missed during Christmas in the Philippines, but you can enjoy it all year round in Manila.
 It is made from purple sticky rice, steamed in bamboo and served with grated coconut, cane sugar and butter.
 The delicious, chewy taste of the sticky rice blends with the sweetness of the sugar and the richness of the butter, creating a dish that is both homely and traditional.

 PIXABAY